-Everybody experiences fatigue from time to time, whether from poor sleep or a busy day.
-While inconvenient, this level of fatigue is not life-disrupting and can usually be resolved with a good night’s rest.
+Everyone experiences fatigue from time to time, whether due to poor sleep or a busy day.
+While inconvenient, this fatigue is not life-disrupting and can usually be resolved with a good night’s rest.
 Chronic Fatigue Syndrome (CFS) is much different.
 This complex condition is characterized by profound feelings of tiredness that do not improve, regardless of rest, for at least six months.
-The fatigue is so severe that it gets in the way of daily activities at work and at home, making everyday life difficult.
+The fatigue is so severe that it gets in the way of daily activities at work and home, making everyday life difficult.

 Experts believe that about 2.5 million Americans are affected by Chronic Fatigue Syndrome.
 While CFS can affect anyone, it tends to be most common among women between 40 and 50.

 In conventional medicine, there is still uncertainty about what exactly causes CFS.
-Currently, no underlying medical condition has been identified as a cause, though there are some leading theories including psychological stress, viral infection, and inflammation.
-As a functional medicine practitioner I now know that the majority of these cases can be contributed to Adrenal Fatigue, otherwise known as HPA (hypothalamic pituitary adrenal axis) dysfunction.
+No underlying medical condition has been identified as a cause, though there are some leading theories, including psychological stress, viral infection, and inflammation.
+As a functional medicine practitioner, I now know that most of these cases can be attributed to Adrenal Fatigue, also known as HPA (hypothalamic-pituitary-adrenal axis) dysfunction.
 The good news is that if you work with a practitioner who recognizes this as a possible cause, it is easy to test for and treat.

 However, most conventionally trained doctors believe Chronic Fatigue Syndrome is notably difficult to diagnose.
-Doctors aim to rule out other possible causes of fatigue before diagnosing CFS.
+Doctors aim to rule out other possible causes of fatigue before making a diagnosis of CFS.
 When left undiagnosed and untreated, Chronic Fatigue Syndrome leads to decreased stamina and concentration, along with emotional distress and strained relationships.

-Keep reading to get the facts on this chronic illness including symptoms, risk factors, and treatment options.
+Continue reading to learn more about this chronic illness, including its symptoms, risk factors, and treatment options.

-The most obvious symptom of this disorder is fatigue – not moderate fatigue, but severe enough to interfere with daily life.
-For a diagnosis of Chronic Fatigue Syndrome, patients must show a significantly reduced capacity to complete normal tasks due to fatigue which is not improved upon by rest.
+The most obvious symptom of this disorder is fatigue, not moderate fatigue, but severe enough to interfere with daily life.
+For a diagnosis of Chronic Fatigue Syndrome, patients must show a significantly reduced capacity to complete everyday tasks due to fatigue that is not improved by rest.
 This must last for at least six months.

 Additional physical symptoms are: